 How to Store Leather Hats

 Storing your hat properly will prevent many problems.
 Stored in a cool, dry area away from direct sunlight.
 Avoid any location that has excessive moisture; even a closet near a bathroom.
 If you are concerned about dust, use a hat box or cover the hat with a cloth garment bag or cotton sheet.
-NEVER store in a plastic bag that could trap moisture and promote mildew or cause the yellowing of white leather goods.
+Never store in a plastic bag that could trap moisture and promote mildew or cause the yellowing of white leather goods.